MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-infrastructure.md

 ### Work with NSGs

-Contoso can limit network traffic to resources in a virtual network using network security groups.
+Contoso can limit network traffic to resources in a virtual network by using network security groups.

 A network security group contains a list of security rules that allow or deny inbound or outbound network traffic based on source or destination IP address, port, and protocol.
 When applied to a subnet, rules are applied to all resources in the subnet.
 In addition to network interfaces, this includes instances of Azure services deployed in the subnet.

-Application security groups (ASGs) enable you to configure network security as a natural extension of an application structure, allowing you to group VMs and define network security policies based on those groups ASGs are for Contoso to reuse the security policy at scale without manual maintenance of explicit IP addresses.
-The platform handles the complexity of explicit IP addresses and multiple rule sets, allowing you to focus on your business logic.
+Application security groups (ASGs) enable you to configure network security as a natural extension of an application structure.
+You can then group VMs and define network security policies based on those groups.

+Contoso can use ASGs to reuse the security policy at scale without manual maintenance of explicit IP addresses.
+The platform handles the complexity of explicit IP addresses and multiple rule sets, so the organization can focus on business logic.
 Contoso can specify an ASG as the source and destination in a security rule.
 After a security policy is defined, Contoso can create VMs and assign the VM NICs to a group.

 Contoso will implement a mix of NSGs and ASGs.
 Contoso is concerned about NSG management.
 It's also worried about the overuse of NSGs and the added complexity for operations staff.
 Here's what Contoso will do: